Kang Kyung-wha: Early career

 Early in her career, Kang worked for the Korean Broadcasting System as a producer of English Service Division of Radio Korea.
 As an associate professor, she lectured at Cleveland State University in Ohio and Sejong University in Seoul.
 Between and after her career in academia, she assisted several speakers of the National Assembly of South Korea on global issues in human rights, advancement of women and parliamentary diplomacy as presidential secretary for international relations and an interpreter.

-She was also active in women's organizations in Korea, serving as the spokeswoman of the Korean Women's NGO Committee for the Beijing Conference in 1995, member of the International Relations Committee of the Korean National Council of Women, and director of Korean Institute for Women and Politics.
+She was also active in women's organizations in South Korea, serving as the spokeswoman of the Korean Women's NGO Committee for the Beijing Conference in 1995, member of the International Relations Committee of the Korean National Council of Women, and director of Korean Institute for Women and Politics.

 Ministry of Foreign Affairs and Trade

 In 1998 Kang joined the Korean Foreign Service, without ever having passed the Foreign Service Exam, as the acting Senior Research Officer of Foreign Ministry's Institute of Foreign Affairs and National Security.
 In 1999 she was specially employed as Senior Advisor and Principal Speechwriter to the Foreign Minister and Principal Interpreter to the President.
 While working as the president's interpreter for three years, she gained then-President Kim's confidence due to her interpretation during his phone call with U.S. president Clinton.

 From September 2001 to July 2005, Kang was Minister-Counselor and later Minister at Permanent Mission of the Republic of Korea to the United Nations.
 During that time, she chaired the Commission on the Status of Women for its 48th and 49th session.
 Before and after working at the Permanent Mission, she worked as Deputy Director-General and Director General for the International Organisations of the Foreign Ministry.
-Later, she was appointed as Ambassador-at-Large for Global Affairs of the Ministry.
+Later, she was appointed Ambassador-at-Large for Global Affairs of the Ministry.